 Why Should I Get Renters Insurance?

 Yes, it protects your things, but it can also help to cover the costs of lawsuits, living expenses if you need to move out temporarily, and medical bills if you or a visitor is injured.
-So for the monthly price of two burritos and a fountain drink, you could get yourself some solid peace-of-mind.
+You can get yourself some solid peace-of-mind well within your monthly budget.

 What Does Renters Insurance Cover?